Rumeshkan County

+Rumeshkan County (شهرستان رومشکان) is in Lorestan province, Iran.
+Its capital is the city of Chaqabol.

 History

 Archaeological evidence shows the influence of Roman style architecture, and the name of this region is a compound of the words Rum (Romans) and eshkan (break) and it is believed that this area is where Eastern Roman Empire was defeated.

+In 2013, Rumeshkan District was separated from Kuhdasht County in the establishment of Rumeshkan County, which was divided into two districts of two rural districts each, with Chaqabol as its capital and only city.

+Demographics

+Population

+At the time of the 2016 National Census, the county's population was 39,058 in 10,742 households.

 Administrative divisions

-The population history and structural changes of Rumeshkhan County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows two districts, four rural districts, and one city.
+Rumeshkan County's population and administrative structure are shown in the following table.

-Geography and climate
+Geography

+Location

 Rumeshkan County lies between 32 degrees 15 minutes to 33 degrees 25 minutes north latitude, and between 47 degrees 20 minutes to 47 degrees 40 minutes east longitude.
 The county is mountainous with major northwest to southeast trending ranges.
 The lower plains are generally high desert steppe.

+Climate

 Rumeshkan experiences a temperate and semi-dry climate with maximum temperatures in summer around 40 C. The minimum temperature in winter averages about -7 C. Average annual rainfall is 450 mm.